 Kaiser recommends utilizing EPA registered cleaners that are effective against COVID-19.
 View EPA approved list here.
 While using disinfectants, do not mix products together because this can create dangerous fumes.
 And, keep disinfectants out of the hands of children in a secured storage area.

 Temperature and symptom checks have become a major component of the reopening process.
-Giles suspects that each school will incorporate one or both of these.
+Giles suspects each school may incorporate one or both of these.

 “It may be feasible to perform temperature checks at school, but would largely be dependent on school district, class size and resources,” she said.
 “In any case, parents should be aware to keep their child home from school if febrile or ill.
 If a child is excluded from school attendance due to concern for COVID-19, they should contact the local health department or their provider’s office for further instruction.”